09 Early years practice policy

 vulnerable children

-- The designated person or key person attempts to contact the parents to establish why the child is absent.
-If contact is made and a
+- The designated safeguarding lead or key person attempts to contact the parents/carers to establish why the child is absent.
+If

-valid reason given, the information is recorded in the child’s file.
+contact is made and a valid reason given, the information is recorded in the child’s file.

 - Any relevant professionals involved with the child are informed, e.g. social worker/family support worker.